Research Questions

 Cognitive functions are orchestrated by neurons and glial cells in different regions of the brain, and represent one of the major issues in neurodegenerative diseases and brain disorders.
-Our School collaboratively investigates the molecular events that support cognitive functions, including the formation and retraction of synapses, dendrites and axons.
-We use zebrafish, Xenopus, rat, and mouse as genetic model organisms to investigate neurodevelopment, neuromuscular junction formation, physiological functions of neurons and glial cells, neuroinflammation, and pathological mechanisms that lead to neurodegeneration and neurocognitive disorders.
-We also assess the value of deep brain stimulation, neuroprotective effects from exercise and diet, and the potential utility of stem cells in neuroregeneration.
+Our pioneering research into the functions of the nervous system and the underlying causes of neurological diseases tackles real-world health problems.
+Graduate students will join our expert research teams to investigate the molecular events that support cognitive functions, including the formation and retraction of synapses, dendrites and axons.
+Students will be trained to use zebrafish, Xenopus, rat, and mouse as genetic model organisms to investigate neurodevelopment, neuromuscular junction formation, physiological functions of neurons and glial cells, neuroinflammation, and pathological mechanisms that lead to neurodegeneration and neurocognitive disorders.
+The other training we offer includes research skills to assess the value of deep brain stimulation, neuroprotective effects from exercise and diet, and the potential utility of stem cells in neuroregeneration.

 Supervisor(s) | Research Interest |